NCAP - New Car Assessment Programs: Tests, Assessment Methods, Ratings

 Direktor & Professor Andre Seeck

 Andre Seeck is head of the division "Vehicle Technology" with the German Federal Highway Research Institute (BASt).
 In this position he is responsible for the preparation of European Safety Regulations.
-He is also head of the strategy group on automated driving and represents the German Federal Ministry of Transport and Digital Infrastructure in the Board of Directors of Euro NCAP.
+Furthermore he represents the German Federal Ministry of Transport and Digital Infrastructure in the Board of Directors of Euro NCAP and he is the chairman of the strategy group on automated driving and of the rating system.
 These positions enable him to gain deep insight into current and future developments in vehicle safety.
+In 2017 NHTSA awarded him the U. S. Government Special Award of Appreciation.

 |Alzenau (carhs.training gmbh, Siemensstraße 12, 63755 Alzenau)||» Register|

-Direktor & Professor Andre Seeck (German Federal Highway Research Institute (BASt))
+Direktor & Professor Andre Seeck (BASt - German Federal Highway Research Institute)

 |Thursday||09:00 - 17:00|